 Second, when a table record is loaded into an app, the fields of that table record are stored with the app completion.
 So, if you would like to see the values in a table record when a specific app was completed, see this separate guide on exporting app data to a CSV.

 Now you are ready to begin manipulating records in your apps.
-Here's a guide to using Tables in the App Builder.
+Here's a guide to using Tables in the App Editor.

 Did you find what you were looking for?

 You can also head to community.tulip.co to post your question or see if others have faced a similar question!